redhat-cop/tool-integrations/resource-dispatcher/documentation/deployment.md

 # Deployment

 This is fundamentally just a Python project that versions dependencies in `Pipenv` & `Pipenv.lock` files.
 Any system that can run projects using Pipenv should be able to run this application.
-If you are running this application standalone, you will need to set the environment variable `CONFIG_FILE` to the path of the config file to use.
+If you are running this application standalone, you will need to set either the environment variable `CONFIG_FILE` to the path of the config file to use, or `CONFIG_DIR` to a directory of configuration YAML files to load.

 That said, there is a Helm chart available to get up and running quickly on OpenShift.

 The Helm chart is available in `/helm` and has a few input parameters: